How to Sew Bias Tape. The best 3 methods out there.

 And the best thing is that it needs almost no preparation whatsoever.

-If fact, you can just take the whole piece under your foot of the machine and start sewing.
+In fact, you can take the whole piece under the foot of the machine and start sewing.

 This technique works best with thin layers of fabrics.